steadefi/steadefi-codehawks/README.md

 - **No zero address on constructor and functions**
     - We have removed zero address checks on constructor and functions unless they are critical to the core/logic of the vault.
 This is to reduce gas fees incurred for every trigger of the function, as the function may revert naturally when a zero address is passed in.
 For e.g., no zero address check needed for getting token price/value from oracles.
 - **Post successful compound() may result in vault's health being out of balance**
-    - It is OK for deposit/withdrawals when vault status is out of range, as any deposits will bring vault closer to target leverage and delta, and withdrawals will stil obtain their assets accordingly.
+    - It is OK for deposit/withdrawals when vault status is out of range, as any deposits will bring vault closer to target leverage and delta, and withdrawals will still obtain their assets accurately and accordingly.
+If this is found to NOT be the case, then please report this as a finding.
 - **There needs to be enough lending capacity for a successful rebalance**
     - There can be a situation where there is not enough lending capacity to rebalance the vault correctly (e.g. not enough lending capacity to borrow, so the vault's debt ratio is under the lower debt ratio parameters).
 The strategy vault can only wait until there is enough lending capacity in order to execute a successul rebalance.